NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/frontend_thoughtworks_javascript.md

 Inside renderingTechRadar.js comments outline each block of code, showcasing which Thoughtworks js file the code originated from.
 To update the Tech Radar properly, locate the commented code block you seek and update them from the Thoughtworks js file.

 ## Updating Thoughtworks radar with a library or script
 To add a library or another script to the Tech Radar you can add it by using requireJS.
-First, add you script link or library link inside <mark style="background-color: #69a8f5; margin:0 4px; padding: 0 4px"> ./src/HTML/js/requireConfig.js </mark>.
+First, add your script link or library link inside <mark style="background-color: #69a8f5; margin:0 4px; padding: 0 4px"> ./src/HTML/js/requireConfig.js </mark>.

 Example:
 ```